-- To re-elect three members of the Board, two of which will serve for a term of three years and one of which will serve for a term of two years, and until their respective successors are duly elected and qualified; - To approve a proposal to authorize the Company to sell or otherwise issue up to 25% of the then outstanding shares of the Company's common stock at an offering price per share to investors that is below the Company's then current NAV per share; and - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.
+- 1. To re-elect two members of the Board to serve for a term of three years and until their respective successors are duly elected and qualified; - 2.
+To approve proposed amended Articles of Amendment and Restatement of the Company, to declassify the Company's Board, subject to a four-year sunset; - 3.
+To approve a proposal to authorize the Company to sell or otherwise issue up to 25% of the then outstanding shares of the Company's common stock at an offering price per share to investors that is below the Company's then current NAV per share; and - 4.
+To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.